max-ieremenko/ServiceModel.Grpc/docs/error-handling-general.md

 ## Operation cancelled

-There are few corner case with custom exception handling when a call is cancelled.
+There are few corner cases with custom exception handling when a call is cancelled.

 The following code asks gRPC API to cancel call after 1 second.